lennisthemenace/ATAK-Certs/README.md

 # ATAK-Certs
-## This Tool has now been integrated into FTS 1.5. so you shouldn't need this any longer
+## This Tool has now been integrated into Taky and FTS so you shouldn't need to run it separately

-Tool for creating Certificate files and Client Data Packages for FTS
+Tool for creating Certificate files and Client Data Packages for Taky/FTS
-###### If you are looking for the FreeTAKServer-Installer Script see [here](https://github.com/lennisthemenace/FreeTAKServer-Installer)

 ### Command-Line Arguments
 `-h` `--help` : to open help